 Erasmus study exchanges

 Erasmus study exchanges are arranged between two universities and must be for a minimum of 3 months.
 This covers students to undertake a period of study at the other institution, for which they are able to receive a monthly Erasmus grant.

 Erasmus study exchanges at undergraduate level are only possible for courses that can incorporate a period abroad into their current structure.
 For graduate exchanges consideration needs to be given to limits posed by the collegiate system and the need for a supervisor.

-Only Medieval and Modern Languages, Law and Biochemistry currently take part in undergraduate exchanges, and only History and German currently have graduate Erasmus exchange agreements in place.
+Only Medieval and Modern Languages and Law currently take part in undergraduate exchanges, and only History and German currently have graduate Erasmus exchange agreements in place.